 NativeContainers made it hard to convert existing single threaded code into something that can run on a background thread.

-Very annoyed by the audacity of Unity to push those struct monstrosities upon me, I discovered C# has a cozy API for multithreading that is very high level and clean.
+Unhappy with this solution, I set out to find an alternative, later discovering that C# has a cozy API for multithreading that is very high level and clean.
 To execute code on C#’s “thread pool”, all one has to do is pass a function to

 await it to get its result or to discover if an exception was thrown.